boazbk/crypto/lec_06_CCA.md

 Here we will talk about a different flaw of WEP that is in fact shared by many other protocols, including the first versions of the secure socket layer (SSL) protocol that is used to protect all encrypted web traffic.

-To avoid superfluous details we will considered a highly abstract (and somewhat inaccurate) version of WEP that still demonstrates our main point.
+To avoid superfluous details we will consider a highly abstract (and somewhat inaccurate) version of WEP that still demonstrates our main point.
-In this protocol Alice (user) sends to Bob (access point) an IP packet that she wants routed somewhere to the internet.
+In this protocol Alice (the user) sends to Bob (the access point) an IP packet that she wants routed somewhere on the internet.

-So we can think of the message as a string $m\in\{0,1\}^\ell$ of the form $m=(m_1,m_2)$ where $m_1$ is the IP address this packet needs to be routed to and $m_2$ is the actual message that needs to be delivered.
+Thus we can think of the message Alice sends to Bob as a string $m\in\{0,1\}^\ell$ of the form $m=(m_1,m_2)$ where $m_1$ is the IP address this packet needs to be routed to and $m_2$ is the actual message that needs to be delivered.
-In the protocol Alice sends to Bob
+In the WEP protocol, the message that Alice sends to Bob has the form
 $E_k(m\|CRC(m))$ (where $\|$ denotes concatenation and $CRC(m)$ is some cyclic redundancy code).
 The actual encryption WEP used was RC4, but for us it doesn't really matter.
 What does matter is that the encryption has the form  $E_k(m') = pad \oplus m'$